 Line 10.
-Real Estate Taxes Paid in Calendar Year 2024 for Your Principal Residence tax payments made pursuant to the Community Preservation Act, the Cape Cod Open Space Land Acquisition Program and/or paid to a tax-levying district.
+Real Estate Taxes Paid in Calendar Year 2025 for Your Principal Residence

+Enter the amount of real estate taxes paid in calendar year 2025.
+Be sure to include real estate tax payments made pursuant to the Community Preservation Act, the Cape Cod Open Space Land Acquisition Program and/or paid to a tax-levying district.